Ruba-Alharbi/Google-Data-Analytics-Capstone/README.md

 #### key findings:
 **Weekdays**
 - Member
-	* The top start station form member is (Clark St & Elm St), where the end station (Kingsbury St & Kinzie St) represents 15,982 and 18,140 rides.
+	* The top start station for members is (Clark St & Elm St), where the end station (Kingsbury St & Kinzie St) represents 15,982 and 18,140 rides.
 	* **Clark St & Elm St** and **Kingsbury St & Kinzie St** stations have the highest number of rides in September 2,704 and 3,008 whereas the lowest total rides are in February with 697 and 850, respectively.
 	* Member favorite hours for a bike are between 4:00 pm / 5:00 pm.
 - Casual